rockset/rockset-js/packages/client/README.md

   sql: {
     // This query will return 100 documents.
     query: 'SELECT * FROM my_collection LIMIT 100',

-    // Pagination must be enabled explicitly on a per-query basis.
-    paginate: true,
+  },
   // This tells Rockset how many documents to include in the initial response.
-    initial_paginate_response_doc_count: 20,
+  max_initial_results: 20,
-  },
 });

 const qid = page.query_id ?? '';